deepakbhadoriya/ds-algo/2 problem-solving-patterns/readMe.md

 ## Explore Concrete Examples

-- Coming up with examples can help you understand teh problem better
+- Coming up with examples can help you understand the problem better
 - Examples also provide sanity checks that your eventually solution works how it should ex - User Stories, Unit Tests
 - Start with Simple Examples.